 Pretty complicated to deal with… once they’ll get the certification and authorization to represent your brand, they may start to change the way they deal with you.
-Cause you won’t be partner, just supplier.
+Cause you won’t be a partner, just a supplier.
 And their interest will come first.

-- Branding: good branding lead to easier, shorter and better negotiation.
+- Branding: good branding lead to easier, shorter, and better negotiation.

 Develop your own distribution system.

-With this option you’ll need a lot of investment because setting up stores cost money… sound logic.
+With this option, you’ll need a lot of investment because setting up stores cost money… sound logic.
 But the good point is that you’ll see positive results after 1 or 2 years.

 Willing to try E-commerce platforms?